hoangton/smartcash/introduction/features.rst

 -  **Electrum Servers** Servers used for Electrum wallets.
 -  **SmartCard SDK** Build the SmartCash payment card that can handle world usage in replacement of card schemes.

-SmartNodes are required to have 10,000 SMART collateral, a dedicated VPS (IPv4 address, 1GB RAM, 20GB drive) and be able to run 24 hours a day without a more than two hour of connection loss.
+SmartNodes are required to have

+- 10,000 SMART collateral
+- A computer for running a local wallet
+- A dedicated VPS server running 24/7 with the following specifications:
+-- 1 GB RAM
+-- 20 GB drive
+-- Static IPV4 Address per node

 SmartNodes cost money and effort to host so they are paid a percentage of the block reward as an incentivize.